Mason Ready | Emergency Management & Fire Safety

 Departmental Preparedness

-Emergency Preparedness Workshop
+Emergency Preparedness Workshops

-EHS provides training and consultation on how to prepare your work area for emergencies that may occur on campus.
-Offices may request training by contacting safety@gmu.edu.
-During this workshop, EHS will assist your unit in creating a customized Emergency Procedures poster that identifies assembly areas, shelter areas, code words, and safety equipment that may be necessary in an emergency.
+RSR provides training and consultation on how to prepare your work area for emergencies that may occur on campus.
+Offices may request training by contacting rsr@gmu.edu.
+During this workshop, RSR will assist your unit in creating a customized Emergency Procedures poster that identifies assembly areas, shelter areas, code words, and safety equipment that may be necessary in an emergency.
 Units will also receive convenient Emergency Preparedness Flip Books for all participants, assistance registering cell phones with Mason Alert, and information about the university’s public safety mobile app, RAVE Guardian.
 Click here to request training for your unit.

 Continuity of Operations Planning